pa-digital/dft-dtro-api-docs/docs/data-model-user-guide/_sources/a_tour_of_the_data_model.rst.txt

 .. figure:: /_static/images/fig12.png
    :alt: UML model representation of the experimentalCessation object
-   :width: 80%
+   :width: 45%
    :align: center

-   UML model representation of the experimentalCessation object
+   UML model representation of the ``experimentalCessation`` object

 The ``experimentalCessation`` object used to define the characteristics of a cessation applied to an experimental Traffic Regulation Order.
 This object enables the structured recording of the end of an experimental regulatory provision, including both the cessation date and its rationale.